torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 # Outlook

 The next step will be implementing improved versions of REINFORCE.
-Especially we want to batch together episodes in the update step which should improve signal to noise and reduce the variance, i.e., should allow for a much more stable model over training time and hopefully will lead to an improved performance and give us a stable parameter space.
-In addition we will look into of the Actor-Critic method and its various improvements that have been proposed to it, especially we will see how Advantage Actor Critic (A2C) and Asynchronous Advantage Actor Critic (A3C) are implemented and how they perform in comparison to our classic agents and to the REINFORCE algorithm.
+Especially we want to batch together episodes in the update step which should reduce the variance, i.e., should allow for a much more stable model over training time, and hopefully will lead to an improved performance and an easier trainable model.
+In addition we will look into improvements to the actor-critic method, especially we will see how advantage actor critic (A2C) and asynchronous advantage actor critic (A3C) models are implemented and how they perform in comparison to our classic agents and to the REINFORCE algorithm.
+Then it will be important, as training times tend to increase with the increased complexity, that saving and reusing trained models is possible.

+For the training process itself, we are considering moving away from training always against one type of classic agent more to a heterogeneous approach were we train against various types of agents, which should hopefully improve the overall performance of the RL agents.

-From the implementation point of view improvements to the environment and to the Kalah board will be made to allow the RL agent to play as a second player.
-An idea will be to rotate the observation in case of player two so that it appears like the agent would sit in front of the board on its own side.
-This will be a step towards the exiting topic of playing the RL agent against itself and possible even train it like that.
+From the implementation point of view improvements to the environment and to the Kalah board will be made to allow the RL agent to play as the second player.
+Of very high priority is also cleaning up the code so that we can publish it on GitHub.
+A part of this cleanup will be to refactor the current code base so that it is easier to plot various metrics of the machine learning process and also to make it easier exporting these plots.

-Of course the highest priority will have to cleanup the code so that we can publish it on Github.
+A distant goal will also be, to make this implementation more user friendly to use so that a human player can easily play against the implemented agents.

 # References